-Security Freeze: In some US states, you have the right to put a security freeze on your credit file.
+Security Freeze: In some U.S. states, you have the right to put a security freeze on your credit file.
 This will prevent new credit from being opened in your name without the use of a PIN number that is issued to you when you initiate the freeze.
 A security freeze is designed to prevent potential creditors from accessing your credit report without your consent.
 As a result, using a security freeze may interfere with or delay your ability to obtain credit.
 You must separately place a security freeze on your credit file with each credit reporting agency.
 If you request a security freeze from a consumer reporting agency there may be a fee up to \$10 to place, lift or remove the security freeze.
 In order to place a security freeze, you may be required to provide the consumer reporting agency with information that identifies you including your full name, Social Security number, date of birth, current and previous addresses, a copy of your state-issued identification card, and a recent utility bill, bank statement or insurance statement.

-Additional Free Resources: You can obtain information from the consumer reporting agencies, Federal Trade Commission or from your respective state Attorney General about steps you can take toward preventing identity theft.
-You may report suspected identity theft to local law enforcement, including to the Federal Trade Commission or to the Attorney General in your state.
+Additional Free Resources: You can obtain information from the consumer reporting agencies, the FTC or from your respective state Attorney General about steps you can take toward preventing identity theft.
+You may report suspected identity theft to local law enforcement, including to the FTC or to the Attorney General in your state.
+Residents of Maryland, North Carolina, and Rhode Island can obtain more information from their Attorneys General using the contact information below.